TerraFirmaCraft/Documentation/1.20.x/worldgen/features/index.md

 - Type: `tfc:spreading_bush`
 - Config:
   - `block`: A spreading bush block to be grown.

+### Tide Pool
+Places a small tide pool similar to vanilla's basalt deltas (but made of water).
+Use the tag `tfc:tide_pool_blocks` to add blocks that can spawn waterlogged in the water pools.

+- Type; `tfc:tide_pool`
+- Config: None

 ### Block With Fluid
 Places a block, attempting to fill it with the fluid at the position it finds.
 If the block cannot contain the fluid, nothing is placed.